thinking-with-computers/ludus-spec/README.md

 `fib` is a bog-standard, slow, recursive Fibonacci function.

-`add` is a recursive variadic function: it behaves differently depending on how many arguments you give it.
+`add` is a recursive variadic function: it behaves differently depending on how many arguments you give it, and what type they are.
 With 0 arguments, you get the addition identity: `0`.
-With 1, you get back the number unchanged.
+With 1 that is a number, you get back the number unchanged.
+With 1 that is a list, you get back the sum of numbers in that list.
 With 2, you add two numbers together in native code.
-And with three or more, you get a recursive call that sums all the arguments together.
-(This is not especially efficient, but it's nicely illustrative.)

 ###### Clauses and documentation (status: not yet done)
 The left-hand side of all function clauses is given in generated documentation.
 Using good, descriptive names for arguments is a useful practice for future-you, but also for users of your code.